Saturday, March 30, 2024

 I received an email notification that began with these encouraging words:

 Fr.
-S. and I want you to be among the first to know about our upcoming seminar on circle of life issues.
+S. and I want you to be among the first to know about our upcoming seminar on end of life issues.

 Among the topics to be discussed: funeral planning .